-No one ever fucking does it.
+No one ever does it.
 They don’t complete the Guides!
 They don’t repeat the questions!

-I’m saying that with a grain of salt—700-level folks do—but that’s why they’re above 90th percentile!
+I’m saying that with a grain of salt—700-level folks, of course, do just this—but that’s why they’re above 90th percentile!

 As a note, the 650 number is a conservative estimate.
 It’s very likely that a person who really internalizes how to do all the questions in the three Official Guides would be able to reach a 700+.